eyalbouganim/PlayRightProject/README.md

 - Node.js v18+
 - Python 3.9+
 - PostgreSQL 14+
-- C++ compiled binaries — the A2SA alignment tools (`ScorePerfmMatcher`, `RealignmentMOHMM`, etc.) are pre-compiled C++ binaries sourced from the [LIMUNIMI/MMSP2021-Audio2ScoreAlignment](https://github.com/LIMUNIMI/MMSP2021-Audio2ScoreAlignment) repository and must be present in `brain-server/A2SA/cpp/`
+- C++ compiled binaries — the A2SA alignment tools (`ScorePerfmMatcher`, `RealignmentMOHMM`, etc.) are based on [LIMUNIMI/MMSP2021-Audio2ScoreAlignment](https://github.com/LIMUNIMI/MMSP2021-Audio2ScoreAlignment) with modifications to `ScoreFollower.hpp` for GMM integration; compiled binaries must be present in `brain-server/A2SA/cpp/`

 ### Installation